Indivizo/legal/latest/en--general-terms-and-conditions.md

 **2.2.** Access to the Service for Clients and Applicants

 **2.2.1.** Client can access the Service by using a user name generated by the Client and a password generated by the system.
 Further users can be added to the system by Client.
 With the help of the Application Client is able to manage recruitment processes in order to fill vacancies.
-With the use of the online application form Client can receive applications from people who are interested in the positions advertised and who apply for these positions (hereinafter referred to as Applicant, Applicants).
+With the use of the online application form or the direct invitation (mass invite) function Client can receive applications from people who are interested in the positions advertised and who apply for these positions (hereinafter referred to as Applicant, Applicants).

 Client while using the Service has the following possibilities:

-* creating and managing unique recruitment processes;
+* creating and managing unique recruitment processes,
+* creating pre-recorded interview plans by using the built-in competence based question bank or by creating Client’s own list of questions;
-* receiving online applications from Applicants by using the online application form provided by Service Provider;
+* receiving online applications from Applicants by using the online application form provided by the Service Provider or by using the direct video interview invitation function;
 * viewing Applicants’ application forms, CVs or other documents attached (if any);
-* pre-selection of Applicants;
+* selecting Applicants by using and adding different pre-selection steps (online form, video interview,  serious games, other unique steps)
-* evaluating Applicants, voting to Applicants in team work;
+* evaluating Applicants in team work, voting for/against and commenting Applicants, using “markers”;
-* creating pre-recorded interview plans by using the built-in competence based question bank or by creating Client’s own list of questions;
-* viewing and assessing one-way video interviews;
+* viewing and assessing asyncron video interviews;
+* viewing and assessing competency profiles based on serious games;
 * informing Applicants with a (partly) automated communication system;
-* creating shortlists from the Applicants;
+* creating shortlists from Applicant lists;
+* presenting Applicants by sharing their data;
-* accessing the data of Applicants evaluated in previous recruitment processes.
+* accessing the data of Applicants evaluated in previous recruitment processes;
+* editing user profiles;
+* creating recruiting teams;
+* managing access rights.

 The functions of the Service may vary and there might be limitations on the volume of accessing different functions depending on the service package ordered by the Client.
 The service packages and elements of Service included in the packages together with the prices are available at Service Provider’s website: [www.indivizo.com/pricing](http://www.indivizo.com/pricing).

 **2.2.2.** Applicants can access the Application following a registration process.
-After registration they are able to upload their job applications by using an online application form and they can take part in a video interview.
+After registration they are able to upload their job applications by using an online application form and they can take part in gamification based competency tests and video interviews.
 Applicants can easily reach their applications uploaded in earlier recruitment processes by using the email address given at the registration process and their password.

 **2.3.** Maintenance, support